julien-arino/julien-arino.github.io/_posts/2019-07-10-ugly-loops.markdown

 |  5,000,000| 122.943| 4.359| 22.746|  27.105|    28.20|      4.54|
 | 10,000,000| 277.161| 8.648| 40.261|  48.909|    32.05|      5.67|

-Clearly, it would be better here to use a parallel version of `apply` operating on matrix rows than on lists.
+Clearly, it would be better here to use a parallel version of `apply` operating on matrix rows than on lists, since this would not require a further conversion to a list.
 But the cases are not always this structured.

 Ah, yes, one last thing: when $n$ is large, some of the variables can become quite large (the last matrix by itself is 10.1 Gb).
 Unless you have pretty decent RAM, don't try this at home.